 In May 2021, the IASB issued targeted amendments to IAS 12 to specify how companies should account for deferred tax on transactions such as leases and decommissioning obligations - transactions for which companies recognize both an asset and a liability.
 In specified circumstances, companies are exempt from recognizing deferred tax when they recognize assets or liabilities for the first time.
 The amendments clarify that the exemption does not apply and that companies are required to recognize deferred tax on such transactions.
-The

-Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have been adopted by the European Union with effective date of 01.01.2023.
+The amendments do not affect the Financial Statements.
+The above have been adopted by the European Union with an effective date of 01.01.2023.